susmita-12/susmita-12.github.io/_tabs/about.md

 ### PROFESSIONAL SUMMARY

-Sushmita, a dedicated and passionate professional in the dynamic world of cybersecurity.
+Sushmita Poudel, a dedicated and passionate professional in the dynamic world of cybersecurity.
 With a profound commitment to securing digital landscapes, Sushmita serves as a valuable asset to the field as a penetration tester.

 ### SKILLS
 - Web, Network and Mobile Application VA and Exploitation.